Ascend-Research/HeadPoseEstimation-WHENet/README.md

 pose estimation.
 Our network is compact and efficient for mobile devices and applications. [**ArXiv**](https://arxiv.org/abs/2005.10353)

 ## Demo
 We provided two use case of the WHENet, image input and video input in this repo.
 Please make sure you installed all the requirments before running the demo code by `pip install -r requirements.txt`.
-Additionally, please download the [**YOLOv3**](https://drive.google.com/file/d/1wGrwu_5etcpuu_sLIXl9Nu0dwNc8YXIH/view?usp=sharing) model and put it under `yolo_v3/data`.
+Additionally, please download the [YOLOv3](https://drive.google.com/file/d/1wGrwu_5etcpuu_sLIXl9Nu0dwNc8YXIH/view?usp=sharing) model for head detection and put it under `yolo_v3/data`.

 <img src=readme_imgs/video.gif height="220"/> <img src=readme_imgs/turn.JPG height="220"/>

 ## Image demo